sakusanpuwan/java-fundamentals/src/main/java/org/example/ObjectOrientatedProgramming/OOP.md

 }
 ```

+`@Override`
+Indicates that the method overrides a method in a superclass.
+If the method doesn't correlcty override the superclass
+, annotation helps to catch errors at compile time.

 **Dynamic Dispatch**
 - At compile time, the compiler checks that myDog.sound() is valid because Animal declares a sound() method.
 - At runtime, the JVM looks at the real object that myDog refers to.